larryhastings/correlate/README.md

 to stop it from making bad matches by setting a `minimum_score`.

 When you have bad matches, it's usually because the two datasets don't map perfectly to each other.
-If there's a value in `dataset_a` that really has no good match in `dataset_b`, well, **correlate** doesn't really have a way of knowing that.
+If there's a value in `dataset_a` that has no good match in `dataset_b`, well, **correlate** doesn't really have a way of knowing that.
 So it may match that value to something anyway.

 Look at it this way: the goal of **correlate** is to find matches between the two datasets.
 If it's made all the good matches it can, and there's